robbestad/alpine-node/Readme.md

-# Repo used for building docker images with node for Origo
+# Docker image with node for Origo

 Note: Images are not automatically built and pushed to dtr.nrk.no